Learning-and-Intelligent-Systems/predicators/README.md

 ## Repository Description

-This codebase provides a concrete implementation of [Neuro-Symbolic Relational Transition Models](https://arxiv.org/abs/2105.14074) for task and motion planning. **Several features are concurrently under active development -- please contact <tslvr@mit.edu> and <ronuchit@mit.edu> before attempting to use it for your own research.**
+This codebase implements a framework for *bilevel planning with learned neuro-symbolic relational abstractions*.
+Several features are concurrently under active development. **Please contact <tslvr@mit.edu> and <ronuchit@mit.edu> before attempting to use it for your own research.**

-The scope of this codebase extends far beyond the scope of the paper linked above.
-In particular, this codebase aims to ultimately provide an integrated system for learning the ingredients of search-then-sample task and motion planning.
+Initially, this codebase provided a concrete implementation of Neuro-Symbolic Relational Transition Models (NSRTs), as described in [this paper](https://arxiv.org/abs/2105.14074).
+Now, the scope extends beyond that paper's.
+In particular, this codebase aims to ultimately provide an integrated system for learning the ingredients of search-then-sample bilevel planning with learned abstractions.
 That includes: options, predicates, operators, and samplers.

-### Code structure
+### Code Structure

 In `src/`, the environments are defined in the `envs/` directory, and the approaches (both learning-based and not) are defined in the `approaches/` directory.
 The core NSRT learning algorithm happens in `src/nsrt_learning/nsrt_learning_main.py`, which has the following steps:
 * Segment data based on changes in predicates.